 Yet Jakens argues that “buying into the Premier League gives you a platform to talk to people all over the world”, and asks: “If Newcastle United start winning trophies, will the conversation continue to be about human rights in Saudi Arabia?”

 The previous owner of Newcastle United, Mike Ashley, saw his public reputation heavily damaged rather than enhanced during his time in charge of the club, and other high-profile owners of Premier League teams, such as the Glazer family at Manchester United, have faced prolonged criticism and opposition from fans.

-Jakens concedes that is almost impossible to measure how effective, or not, attempts at sportswashing are.
+Jakens concedes that it is almost impossible to measure how effective, or not, attempts at sportswashing are.
 Yet he also argues that hopes that economic integration with the West would spread Western values in states that lack human rights is misplaced.

 “We are seeing the human rights situation getting worse in Saudi Arabia, not better,” he says.
 “We are often asked whether this additional scrutiny will lead to changes in Saudi Arabia and the answer is a resounding no. We have seen the opposite.
-There is no mechanism for pressure in the country, everything is controlled by the royal family.”
+There is no mechanism for pressure in the country; everything is controlled by the royal family.”